 FT Investment Management Summit Europe 2017

-Join leading European pension funds, insurers, sovereign wealth fund and other asset owners at the FT’s Investment Management Summit Europe as they share their perspectives on the Trump effect and how it is impacting their appetite for risk and opportunity.
-Chaired by Miles Johnson, the FT’s Global Investment Editor, this Summit will debate the major issues facing markets including the long-term outlook for US growth and reflation under the new regime, how European markets will react following elections in key member states, the challenges and prospects ahead for emerging economies as trade dynamics change, and the forecast fixed income returns in this extraordinary period of interest rate volatility.
+Chaired by Miles Johnson, the FT’s Global Investment Editor, this Summit will debate the major issues facing markets including the long-term outlook for US growth in Trump’s second year, how European markets are reacting to political developments in key member states, the challenges and prospects ahead for emerging economies as trade dynamics change, and the forecast fixed income returns in this extraordinary period of interest rate volatility.